mdshamim18/SQL_portfolio_project_on_Shark_Tank_INDIA/README.md

 12. Which sector has the most contestants?
 13. What are the number of deals which are made by more than one shark?
 14. Which startup has received the highest amount of investment in each domain or sector?

-## Project: Analyzing Shark Tank India Data Using SQL
-**Introduction**
-**Background:**
-"Shark Tank India" is a popular television show where entrepreneurs pitch their business ideas to a panel of investors, or "sharks," in the hope of securing investment.
-The show provides a fascinating insight into the startup ecosystem and investor behavior.
-This project aims to analyze the data from Season 1 of "Shark Tank India" to extract valuable insights into startup success rates, investment patterns, sector preferences, and more.

-**Objective:**
-The primary goal of this project is to perform a comprehensive analysis of the data from "Shark Tank India" Season 1 using SQL.
-By doing so, we aim to uncover trends and patterns that can be valuable for entrepreneurs, investors, and researchers interested in the dynamics of startup funding.

-**Data Overview**
-The dataset contains detailed information about the startups that appeared on "Shark Tank India" Season 1.
-Key attributes include:

-1. Episode and startup numbers
-2. Brand name and location
-3. Description and sector
-4. Gender of founders
-5. Deal details, including the amount asked, deal offered, and specific investments by each shark
-6. Information on the sharks involved in the deals

-**Problem Statement**
-**Challenges:**

-**1. Data Volume:** With multiple episodes and numerous startups, managing and analyzing the data can be complex.
-**2. Investment Patterns:** Understanding the investment behavior of each shark requires detailed analysis.
-**3. Sector Analysis:** Identifying which sectors are most attractive to investors involves aggregating and summarizing data effectively.
-**4. Geographical Insights:** Analyzing the success rates of startups based on their location requires proper segmentation.